 What makes a bicycle tour great?

 I prefer a variety of rolling hills and flat stretches and changing scenery to keep it interesting.
-Really the people you meet and the places you go make a good tour.
-The route, the people, the restaurants, the weather—all of these make a great tour, including rain!
+The people you meet and the places you go make a good tour.
+The route, the people, the restaurants, the weather—all of these contribute to a great experience, including rain!